vivocha/bot-sdk/README.md

 #### [BotSettings](#botsettings)

+Bot platform settings object.
+Along with the `engine` property (see the table below), it is possible to set an arbitrarily number of properties.
+In case, it is responsability of the specific Bot platform to handle them.

 property | value | description
 | ------ | ------ | -----------
 | `engine` | (optional) **[BotEngineSettings](https://github.com/vivocha/bot-sdk#botenginesettings)** object (see below)| Specific Bot/NLP Platform settings.